These macros affect all debugging formats.

 redefine the actual register numbering scheme.

 A C expression that returns the integer offset value for an automatic variable having address x (an RTL expression).
 The default computation assumes that x is based on the frame-pointer and gives the offset from the frame-pointer.
-This is required for targets that produce debugging output for DBX or COFF-style debugging output for SDB and allow the frame-pointer to be eliminated when the -g options is used.
+This is required for targets that produce debugging output for DBX and allow the frame-pointer to be eliminated when the -g option is used.

 A C expression that returns the integer offset value for an argument having address x (an RTL expression).
 The nominal offset is offset.